mhmd-azeez/website/input/posts/working-remotely-from-iraq.md

 - Are they willing to go through some hoops to pay you?
 A lot of the services that companies use to pay their employees don't work for Iraq.
 So they have to be willing to make an exception for you.
 - Management's attitude towards working remotely.

+In terms of employment, you'll probably be hired as a "subcontractor".
+Which means you won't become an official employee and that's because of Tax reasons.
+If they make you an employee it complicates their taxes and they will have to open an office in Iraq.
+I am okay with that even though it means you don't get some of the benefits like health insurance.
+But make sure there is a contract between you and your potential employer, because you'll need it for opening a bank account and also it lowers your chance of getting scammed.

 ## Getting Paid

 Unfortunately most payment services (PayPal, Wise, etc) don't work for Iraq.
 These are some of the available options:

 1. Bank transfer: The most reliable option in my experience.
 2. Money transfer services like Western Union: They have limits on the transfer amount and if based on what I have heard, you get flagged if you use them regularly.
+2. Crypto currencies: I don't like them so I haven't tried them..

 I personally use Bank Transfer so I am going to focus on that here.
 From experience the reliable options in Erbil are: